As an Amazon Associate I earn from qualifying purchases. This is at no additional cost to you.

 - Obesity can only be treated through medication and expensive prescribed drugs.
 We can’t possibly treat ourselves through improved nutritional choices and education!

-- Disease is often terminal, leading to death.
+- The disease is often terminal, leading to death.
 It brings a sense of despair and hopelessness.

 So by labeling obesity as a ‘disease’, may simply encourage people to stop helping themselves and to rely on the intervention of prescribed drugs.